French aviso Commandant Ducuing: Construction and career

 Commandant Ducuing was laid down on 1 October 1980 at Arsenal de Lorient, Lorient.
 Launched on 26 September 1981 and commissioned on 17 March 1983.

 She took part in Opération Artimon in 1990.
 In April 2009 the aviso took part in Operation Tanit, an operation to free a French yacht that was hijacked by Somali pirates.
 The aviso, sailing from Jeddah, Saudi Arabia, made a stopover on 8 and 9 June 2010 at the Iraqi port of Umm Qasr, which was a first for a French ship for 32 years.

 In June 2015, the ship was responsible for monitoring bluefin tuna fishing off Malta.

 In 2022, it was indicated that the ship would be equipped with the SMDM (navy mini-drone system) to enhance her surveillance capabilities.
 In 2022–23, the ship deployed to the Gulf of Guinea for two months to assist local navies in countering, principally Chinese, illegal overfishing.

 In May 2025, Commandant Ducuing participated in her final international exercises, "Obangame Express 25" off the coasts of Senegal and Gambia.
 She then departed for the Mediterranean to prepare for her decommissioning from service.
+She was formally decommissioned in December 2025.
 It is planned that she will eventually be replaced by the Patrouilleurs Hauturiers vessels due to enter service from 2027.